All Episodes

 What are we doing to our children?

-Ah so we were poisoning them.
+As though we were poisoning them.

-Study here from uh what is this?
+Study here from what is this?

 Well, I'll get to it here in just a second, but it's a Reuters story.

-The round the clock availability that cell phones and pagers have brought to people's lives may be taking a toll on family life, according to a new study.
+The round-the-clock availability that cell phones and pagers have brought to people's lives may be taking a toll on family life, according to a new study.

-The study, which followed more than 13 adults over two years, found that those who consistently used a mobile phone or pager throughout the study period were more likely to report negative spillover between work and home life, and in turn less satisfaction with their family life.
+The study, which followed more than 13 adults over two years, found that those who consistently used a mobile phone or pager throughout the study period were more likely to report negative spillover between work and home life, and in turn, less satisfaction with their family life.

 Spillover essentially means that the line between work and home begins to blur.